 You may be offered your Covid-19 vaccine at one of the following settings:

-- Hospital Hubs - including Addenbrooke's Hospital and Peterborough City Hospital where the Pfizer vaccine can be stored safely
+- One of four Hospital hubs - including Addenbrooke's Hospital and Peterborough City Hospital where the Pfizer vaccine can be stored safely

 What our Healthwatch is doing